dfinity/metrics-proxy/README.md

   the `connect_to` structure) specifies how long the whole request may take (including the time spent contacting the proxy) all the way until the last byte is sent to the client.

+No two `listen_on` entries may share the same address, handler and method, since then the proxy would not be able to decide which one of the targets should be proxied.

 ### `connect_to`